clusterapp/api/README.md

 Given a JSON body of key value pairs, will update the cluster with the properties given.
 Returns the new cluster.

+User must be either the owner or an admin of the cluster, or this will fail.